-X. SUPPLEMENTAL BENEFITS
+XI.
+SUPPLEMENTAL BENEFITS

-In addition to the medical benefits described in Articles VIII and IX, the Plan provides dental, vision, long-term disability and death benefits.
+In addition to the medical benefits described in Articles VIII and IX, the Plan provides dental, vision, long-term disability, supplemental parental leave, emergency leave, pregnancy leave, and death benefits.

-10.1 Dental Benefits
+11.1 Dental Benefits.

 (a) General Rules.
-Dental benefits are paid directly from the Plan's trust (i.e., they are not insured).
+Dental benefits are paid directly from the Trust (i.e., they are not insured).
 The dental program is administered, however, by Delta Dental and uses Delta Dental's provider network.
-Employees and Early Retirees are covered under the Delta Dental Premier Plan (group ID numbers 4874-0005 and 4874-0006).
+Employees and Early Retirees are covered under the Delta Dental Premier Plan (group ID numbers 04874-01005 and 04874-01015).
 Retirees are covered under the Delta Dental Preferred Option, or "DPO" (group ID numbers 4874-0015 and 4874-0016).
 Dependents are covered under the same plan as the Participant.
 To obtain dental services, a Covered Individual should make an appointment with any dentist listed on the Delta Dental provider list.
 All Delta Dental dentists will have Delta Dental treatment forms in their offices and should complete and submit the forms to Delta Dental for reimbursement.
-That Delta Dental provider list containing a complete list of Delta Dental dentists may be obtained by calling Delta's service department at (800) 427-2737 or it can be found at deltadentalca.org.
+That Delta Dental provider list containing a complete list of Delta Dental dentists may be obtained by calling Delta's service department at (888) 335-8227 or it can be found at www.deltadentalins.com.

 (b) Summary of Benefits.
-If you have specific questions regarding benefit structure, limitations or exclusions, refer to the detailed discussions below, consult the Summary of Benefits provided by Delta, or contact Delta's service department.
+If you have specific questions regarding benefit structure, limitations, or exclusions, refer to the detailed discussions below, consult the Summary of Benefits provided by Delta, or contact Delta's service department.
 The following is a summary of the benefits available under the dental program.

-Dental Services Percent of Delta Dental Fee Schedule Paid by Plan Delta Preferred Option (DPO) Retiree Rates Dental Services (Active Employees and Early Retirees) In-Network Out-of- Network Diagnostic & preventive (oral exams, cleaning, x- rays) 100% 100% 80%

-Basic services (oral surgery, restorative treatment, root canals, gum treatment, ondontics, periodontics) 80%
+Dontal Commissa Percent of Delta Dental Fee Schedule Paid by Plan Delta Preferred Option (DPO) Retiree Rates Dental Services (Active Employees and Early Retirees) In-Network Out-of- Network Diagnostic & preventive (oral exams, cleaning) (twice per year), full x-rays (once per five years) 100% 100% 80% Basic services (oral surgery, restorative treatment, root canals, gum treatment, ondontics, periodontics) 80% Orthodontic benefits Crowns, jackets & other cast restorations 80% 80% 60% Prosthodontics (bridges, partial denture, full dental) 80% 80% 60% Annual maximum \$4,000 \$4,000 \$4,000 Maximum orthodontics \$6,000 \$1,500 \$1,500

-Implants

-Orthodontic benefits

-Crowns, jackets & other cast restorations 80% 80% 60%

-Prosthodontics (bridges, partial denture, full dental) 80% 80% 60%

-Annual maximum \$4,000 \$4,000 \$4,000

-Maximum orthodontics \$4,000 \$1,500 \$1,500